Table of Contents[Hide][Show]

 Apple cider vinegar (ACV for those familiar with this crushed, fermented apple product) has been used since the times of Hippocrates, when it was prized for its medicinal properties.
 It’s known to be especially beneficial against yeast and fungus, and many people take it internally to keep candida in balance.

 To use ACV to remedy athlete’s foot, make sure you’ve got a good, high-quality, unpasteurized version (the ones still containing the “mother” are better, and you can even make your own!).
-Of course you can also buy in stores or online, I get mine here.
+Of course, you can also buy in stores or online through Amazon.
+I also love and use this brand.

 In a foot bath container, mix together: